 |Puncture Resistance Test Results (higher is better)|

 With a score of 11 points in the puncture resistance tread test, puncture resistance is decent.
 It does score 1 point less than the older CX III, but this is probably the margin of error of the test.
 In the sidewall test, it gets to a score of 5 points which is similar to other tires as well.
 I didn't perform the sidewall test on the older Corsa as that test has been added recently.

 I'm happy to see Vittoria's claims to be true.
 At least in the rolling resistance department, the new Corsa G+ is a good improvement upon its older predecessors.
 While it doesn't outperform the popular Continental GP4000S II (read review) or Schwalbe One (read review) in the rolling resistance test, I know there are people that wouldn't trade their Corsas for anything.
 If grip and wear have increased as well, these will be great tires.

-If you want more speed than the Corsa G+, Vittoria will soon release a Corsa Speed as well.
-The Corsa Speed has a non-reinforced carcass, thinner tread, less puncture protection and the open version comes as tubeless ready.
-I'll get one tested when they become available.
+If you want more speed than the Corsa G+, Vittoria sells the Corsa Speed G+ (read review) as well.
+The Corsa Speed has a non-reinforced carcass, thinner tread, less puncture protection and the open version comes as a tubeless-ready tire.